Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Hsinchu as of September 2025.
-Direct, low-latency access to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure requires private network connections to data centers in the Taipei metro area.
+Direct Cloud On-Ramps: There are no public cloud on-ramps directly within Hsinchu as of September 2025.
+All major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessed via network points of presence in Taipei.
+Secure, high-speed private connections are standard for linking Hsinchu facilities to these cloud regions.

 Power Analysis